-Currys Black Friday 2021 sale: What deals can you expect?
+The Currys Black Friday sale 2021 has arrived – here’s what to shop

 Deals are likely to be available both online and in-store for the 2021 Black Friday sale, unlike in 2020, when a nationwide lockdown dictated that all non-essential retail shops had to remain closed throughout November.

-Tips for shopping Currys PC World Black Friday 2021 sale
+Tips for shopping Currys Black Friday 2021 sale

 IndyBest has mastered the art of finding the best bargains and will be bringing you the top discounts throughout the event to help you navigate the sales.

-Every year, ahead of the Currys PC World sale, the retailer launches a page on its website where you can leave your email address to be notified when the sale starts and when early-bird deals go on offer, so to stay in the know, make sure you regularly check the website.
+Every year, ahead of the Currys sale, the retailer launches a page on its website where you can leave your email address to be notified when the sale starts and when early-bird deals go on offer, so to stay in the know, make sure you regularly check the website.
 IndyBest will also be providing regular updates.

 Before you embark on any shopping, you’ll want to make a list of items you need.
 This will help you avoid impulse buys that you may later regret.
 Once you have your shopping list ready, look around to find the RRP price ahead of the sale starting, so when the discounts kick off, you’ll know if the price is really a bargain or not.

 Shopping online also comes in handy when buying big-ticket items such as furniture and kitchen appliances like fridges, as you can score a discount and have your purchase delivered to your doorstep without ever leaving home.
-At Currys PC World, standard delivery is free and orders take three to five business days to arrive, but you can also pay £10 for a weekday time slot between 12pm and 5pm if you order by 9pm.
+At Currys, standard delivery is free and orders take three to five business days to arrive, but you can also pay £10 for a weekday time slot between 12pm and 5pm if you order by 9pm.

 It’s also a good idea to read the retailer’s returns policy before buying and to check terms and conditions for sites you’ve not used before.
 And don’t forget to measure up too if you’re buying larger items, not only the space you’re buying for, but your entrance too.

-What were the best Currys PC World Black Friday deals last year?
+What were the best Currys Black Friday deals last year?

-In previous years, brands such as Shark, Dyson, Bosch, Philips, Panasonic, Samsung and more were found in the Currys PC World Black Friday sale, with prices of TVs, laptops, headphones and vacuum cleaners discounted by hundreds of pounds.
+In previous years, brands such as Shark, Dyson, Bosch, Philips, Panasonic, Samsung and more were found in the Currys Black Friday sale, with prices of TVs, laptops, headphones and vacuum cleaners discounted by hundreds of pounds.
+The landing page for this year’s sale is already live with the retailer teasing discounts on everything from smartphones to coffee machines.

-Apple is also a brand that rarely has sales or discounts of any kind, but during Black Friday, you’ll be able to find items such as tablets, MacBooks and iPhones reduced at third-party retailers, such as Currys PC World.
+Apple is also a brand that rarely has sales or discounts of any kind, but during Black Friday, you’ll be able to find items such as tablets, MacBooks and iPhones reduced at third-party retailers, like Currys.
+If you can’t wait until the sale, you can already save £20 on a pair of 2nd generation Apple AirPods (was £139, now £119, Currys.co.uk).
+Or, save £50 on JBL’s live pro+ noise-canceling earbuds (was £169, now £119, Currys.co.uk).

 So if you’re after a new iPad, want to upgrade your current laptop or invest in a new smartphone, wait until Black Friday to score a big saving.
+Notable discounts last year at Currys included this Fitbit versa 2 with Amazon Alexa (£139, Currys.co.uk) which had previously been £199 but was reduced to £129.

-Notable discounts last year at Currys PC World included this Fitbit versa 2 with Amazon Alexa (£159, Currys.co.uk) which had previously been £199 but was reduced to £129.
+If you’re too impatient to wait for dedicated Black Friday deals, right now, you can save £100 on the Acer spin 514 2 in 1 Chromebook (was £599, now £499, Currys.co.uk) that boasts a full HD touchscreen and up to 10 hours battery life.

 The watch earned a spot in our guide to the best fitness trackers, with our technology writer finding it to be a great alternative to the Apple Watch if you don’t have an iPhone.